bima0302/dino-plus-movie/README.md

 # Dino Plus Movie

 Dino Plus Movie is a web application built using React, Tailwind CSS, and Vite.
-It allows users to explore and discover information about movies, including details, ratings, and reviews.
 The project aims to provide a user-friendly and visually appealing interface for movie enthusiasts.

 ![Dino Plus Movie Screenshot](screenshot.png)

-## Features

-- Browse a vast collection of movies
-- Search for movies by title, genre, or actor
-- View movie details, including synopsis, release date, and duration
-- See movie ratings and reviews from other users
-- Mark movies as favorites
-- Create and manage personalized watchlists
-- Get recommendations based on your movie preferences

 ## Installation